Keynote Speakers

 Music's changing fast; FAST is changing music

+The FAST project (Fusing Audio and Semantic Technology for Intelligent Music Production and Consumption) with 5 years of UK funding, seeks to create a new technological ecosystem for recorded music that empowers people throughout the value chain, from professional performers to casual listeners, and thereby help them engage in new, more creative, immersive and dynamic musical experiences.
 In the future, music experiences will demand far richer musical information, that supplements the digital audio.
 FAST foresees that music content will be packaged in a flexible, structured way that combines audio recordings with rich, layered, standardised metadata to support interactive and adaptive musical experiences.
 The core unifying notion of FAST is the embodiment of these packages as Digital Music Objects, constructed using the Semantic Web concepts of ontologies, linked data and RDF.
 FAST therefore proposes to lay the foundations for a new generation of 'semantic audio' technologies that underpin diverse future music experiences.
+This keynote will describe the overall vision of FAST, and by highlighting some key outcomes (including some live demos) explore the notion of Digital Music Objects and where the occur in the music production-consumption value chain.

 Bio